-If you have further questions after carefully reading this document feel free to direct them to interns@aimmportugal.org of activity is related with marine mammals in their natural environment.
+If you have further questions after carefully reading this document feel free to direct them to interns@aimmportugal.org natural environment.
 AIMM has the goal to be a reference for research, education and conservation of the environment in Portuguese waters, promoting activities and partnerships, which empower our understanding of marine related issues, identifying threats and mitigate their effects on marine wildlife.
 AIMM works closely with sea agents, like whale-watching companies, administration and authorities, other sea-related associations and organisations and public environmental institutions.
 Together we develop scientific research in environmental topics and try to promote a healthier and safer environment for marine species.

-AIMM was founded in 2010 and is based conducts and its main projects in the region Algarve, more specifically in Albufeira.
+AIMM was founded in 2010 andisbasedandconducts its main projects in the region of Algarve, more specifically in Albufeira.
 It's a non-governmental association, nonprofit organisation with international scope.
-Our main field
+Our main field of activity is related with marine mammals in their